 Finally in Chapter 12, part 1, Locke is topless during a scene.
 The only two people present, however, are Jean, Locke’s closest friend, and Master Ibelius, a physiker (Doctor).
 Locke is topless because he had been heavily beaten, and Ibelius applied a poultice to his chest to help heal him.
 This all occurred while Locke was unconscious.
 Whilst this does play into the rather uncomfortable trend of trans characters being outed through un-consensual nudity, it never-the-less does not rule out the reading, especially if Jean was already aware of Locke being a trans-man, which would be very likely.
 This would explain why there were no questions asked when Locke woke up, and Locke did not feel overly uncomfortable.
 Given that the world contains alchemy which is used to recreate a number of technologies, such as lights, heating and other modern day conveniences, it also isn’t beyond the realms of possibility that Locke – given his substantial wealth – was able to purchase a testosterone or hormone equivalent, or even have surgery.

-Once again, I repeat that I am aware this idea was not Scott Lynch’s intention, and that Locke was almost certainly written and conceived as a cisgendered man.
+Once again, I am aware this idea was not Scott Lynch’s intention, and that Locke was almost certainly written and conceived as a cisgendered man.
 However, the book lends itself to the reading, and it is definitely worth considering the text with that literary lens in mind.
 So far as I currently see it, Locke Lamora is a trans man, and I have yet to find any sufficient evidence that really jars my interpretation.

 Lynch, Scott, The Lies of Locke Lamora (Gollancz, London, 2017)